Scarlet River: Plot

 Later, Judy watches the filming of a kiss, and confesses to Tom that she could never make love in front of people.
 Ulysses interferes with the love scene, and the director calls for Benny to bring the "job stick", a slender length of wood and cord which he entangles in Ulysses' vest.
 If he can get it off without breakage, he can have a job.

-Tom offers to enroll Buck in a good private school—and to bring him home home for monthly visits.
+Tom offers to enroll Buck in a good private school—and to bring him home for monthly visits.
 He kisses Judy.
 She slaps him.
 They apologize to each other.

 That night, Tom rides after Jeff and sees him kill several steers, supposedly because they drank bad water.
 Tom has been investigating.
 If a veterinarian finds no poison, Jeff will be arrested.

 Tom confronts Buck about his smoking and disrespect for his sister.
 Judy comes in while he is spanking the boy, who lies about what provoked the punishment.
 Judy is furious.

 On the set, Buck has stopped smoking.
 He says sorry to Tom.
 McPherson has kidnapped Judy and, supposedly, Jeff.
 He sends Dummy with a note.
 Tom catches him, but he can't talk.
 The note says that Judy will be killed unless Tom and his crew leave Scarlet River.

 Dummy rides up to the hideout and slips inside a back window.
 It is Tom.
 He tells Judy about Jeff.
 They run, but Judy is captured.
 Buck and Ulysses have been watching.
 Buck goes for the filmmakers and Ulysses for the sheriff.

 McPherson plans to make Tom's fall from a cliff appear accidental.
 Tom tells Judy to keep running when he makes a break.
 The crew arrives and with manpower, blanks—and a live grenade—they stop McPherson's men.
 McPherson grabs Judy, and Jeff follows, telling him to let her go.
 McPherson kills him.
 Tom throws himself from horseback through the window and knocks McPherson out.

 The sheriff thanks them for their help.
 When Judy asks Buck what he is doing there, Tom says he and Buck are partners.
 Tom and Judy walk off, his arm around her.

 At last, Ulysses detaches the job stick.
 The director screams for Benny.